cs4alhaider/server_ips/README.md

-# IP Logger FastAPI Project
+# IP Logger Through an API

-This project is a simple FastAPI application that logs and displays client IP addresses.
+This project is a simple API application that logs and displays client IP addresses.
 It demonstrates basic usage of FastAPI, Pydantic models, and request handling.

 ## Main Features

 1. **IP Logging**: The application logs the IP address of each client that accesses the "/show-my-ip" endpoint.

-2. **Display Current IP**: When a client accesses the "/show-my-ip" endpoint, it returns the client's IP address, the current timestamp, and the caller URL.
+2. **Display Current IP**: When a client accesses the "/show-my-ip" endpoint, it returns the client's IP address and the current timestamp.

-3. **IP Log Retrieval**: There's an endpoint ("/ip-log") that returns the entire log of IP addresses, their corresponding timestamps, and caller URLs.
+3. **IP Log Retrieval**: There's an endpoint ("/ip-log") that returns the entire log of IP addresses and their corresponding timestamps.

+4. **Clear IP Log**: An endpoint ("/clear-ip-log") allows clearing the entire IP log.

 ## Key Components

 - **FastAPI Application**: The main FastAPI app is initialized in `main.py`.

 - **Pydantic Model**: `IPLogEntry` is a Pydantic model used to structure the IP log entries, ensuring type safety.
-It includes fields for IP address, timestamp, and caller URL.
+It includes fields for IP address and timestamp.

 - **In-Memory Storage**: The `ip_log` list stores the IP log entries in memory.

 - **Endpoints**:
-  - `GET /`: Returns a welcome message.
+  - `GET /`: Returns a welcome message and the source code link.
-  - `GET /show-my-ip`: Logs the client's IP, timestamp, and caller URL, and returns this information.
+  - `GET /show-my-ip`: Logs the client's IP and timestamp, and returns this information.
   - `GET /ip-log`: Returns the entire IP log.
+  - `DELETE /clear-ip-log`: Clears the IP log.

 ## Note on Middleware